thmspllgr/HighDim-Visualization/README.md

 ## Usage

 Download/clone the repo and run each notebook entirely to execute the associated experiment.
 All of them are independent and can be executed separately.
-All necessary data is already given in the `data` folder, but each experiment already handles missing data by downloading it automatically when needed.
+Each experiment handles missing data by downloading it automatically when needed and storing it in a folder named ```data``` by default in your working directory.

 ## Additional notes